 • Mold

-Even if you or someone in your residence doesn’t struggle with allergies or asthma, an air purifier can reduce other issues linked to poor indoor air quality.
-These involve:
+Even if you or someone in your home doesn’t struggle with allergies or asthma, an air purifier can reduce other issues related to bad indoor air quality.
+These entail:

 • Headaches